ethz-asl/rotors_simulator/README.md

    ```

 There are some basic launch files where you can load the different multicopters with additional sensors.
 They can all be found in `~/catkin_ws/src/rotors_simulator/rotors_gazebo/launch`.

+The `world_name` argument looks for a .world file with a corresponding name in `~/catkin_ws/src/rotors_simulator/rotors_gazebo/worlds`.
+By default, all launch files, with the exception of those that have the world name explicitly included in the file name, use the empty world described in `basic.world`.

 ### Getting the multicopter to fly